Intimacy’s Spaces and Times: Bergson’s Spirit in Sculptural Processes

 2016

-I presented this research paper at the Australian Society for Continental Philosophy Annual Conference held at Deakin University in December, 2016.
+This research paper was presented at the Australian Society for Continental Philosophy Annual Conference held at Deakin University in December, 2016.

 Introduction